orsonteodoro/muslx32/README.md

 ### About the muslx32 profile

 This profile uses a 64-bit linux kernel with x32 abi compatibility.
 All of the userland libraries and programs are built as native x32 ABI without duplicate 64-bit and 32-bit versions (a.k.a. multilib).
 The profile contains patches that fix x32 problems and musl problems.
-Other overlays seperate them but in this overlay, we combine them.
+Other overlays seperate them, but in this overlay we combine them.

 ### Current goals

-The current go is trying to get popular packages and necessary developer tools working on the platform/profile for widespread adoption.
+The current goal is trying to get popular packages and necessary developer tools working on the platform/profile for widespread adoption.

 ### Why musl and x32 and Gentoo?

-Musl because it is lightweight.
-X32 because it reduces memory usage.
+Musl because it is lightweight.  x32 ABI because it reduces memory usage.
 Alpine Linux, an embedded mini distro, had Firefox tagging my USB for many tabs resulting in a big slow down.
 I was really disappointed about Alpine and the shortcomings of the other previously tested distros.
 It was many times slower than the RAM based distros such as Linux Mint and Slax, so there was a motivation to work on muslx32 for Gentoo.
 Tiny Linux and Slax packages were pretty much outdated.  blueness said that he wouldn't make muslx32 as top priority or it wasn't his job to do or after the hardened gcc patches for the platform were ready, so I decided to just do it myself without the hardened part.

 ### What is x32?